Wall-crossing for zero-dimensional sheaves and Hilbert schemes of points on Calabi-Yau 4-folds: Computing the generating series of newly defined invariants

 \subsection{Untwisted K-theoretic invariants}

-We propose a version of \textit{DT$_4$ Verlinde numbers} for Calabi--Yau fourfolds as higher dimensional analogues of Verlinde numbers for surfaces studied in \cite{EGL, MOPhigher, GotVer}.
+We propose a version of \textit{DT$_4$ Verlinde numbers} for Calabi--Yau fourfolds as higher dimensional analogs of Verlinde numbers for surfaces studied in \cite{EGL, MOPhigher, GotVer}.
 After computing generating series for these invariants, we obtain a simple Segre--Verlinde correspondence.

+Due to the inherent twist by a square root line bundle in the construction of $\hat{\mO}^{\vir}$ in \cite[Def.
+5.3]{OT}, the twisted virtual structure sheaf may lie in $G_0\big(\Hilb, \ZZ[1/2]\big)$ because such square-roots may not exist as integral classes.
+After pairing it with integral K-theory classes on $\Hilb$, we saw in our computations that this is indeed the case.
+In the definition of the Nekrasov genus as recalled in \eqref{eq:Nekrasov}, the square root line bundle $\det^{\frac{1}{2}}(L^{[n]})$ was used to fix this.
+This was also observed in \cite[Prop.
+1.15]{CKM} for DT/PT-stable pairs.

-In the spirit of Calabi--Yau fourfolds, they require an additional twist by a square-root of a tautological determinant line bundle. \begin{definition} Let $E = \textnormal{det}\big(\mathcal{O}_X^{[n]}\big)$, then the \textit{untwisted virtual structure sheaf} is defined by
+We follow this idea when defining K-theoretic invariants based on lower-dimensional classical ones (like the Verlinde series) in which case we choose $L=\mO_X$. \begin{definition} Let $E = \textnormal{det}\big(\mathcal{O}_X^{[n]}\big)$, then the \textit{untwisted virtual structure sheaf} is defined by

 We define the \textit{untwisted virtual characteristic}